Time Zones in Georgia

 does Georgia use daylight saving time?

-No, Georgia does not use daylight saving time at present.
-The country stays on UTC+4 all year, so there are no spring or autumn clock changes to remember.
+No, Georgia does not use daylight saving time.
+The country stays on UTC+4 throughout the year, with no seasonal clock changes.

 what is the time difference between Georgia and UTC?

-Georgia is UTC+4, meaning local time in Tbilisi is 4 hours ahead of Coordinated Universal Time.
-If it is 12:00 PM UTC, it is 4:00 PM in Georgia.
+Georgia is UTC+4.
+This means local time in Georgia is four hours ahead of Coordinated Universal Time.

 what currency does Georgia use?

-Georgia uses the Georgian lari, abbreviated as GEL.
-The lari is the standard currency for hotels, restaurants, transport, salaries, retail purchases, and most business transactions inside the country.
+Georgia uses the GEL (Lari).
+It is the national currency used for retail purchases, accommodation, transport, dining, and business payments across the country.

 what is the dialing code for Georgia?

 The international dialing code for Georgia is +995.
-You use this country code when calling Georgian landlines or mobile numbers from outside the country.
+You need to use this country code when calling a Georgian number from outside the country.